scomup/MathematicalRobotics/docs/3d_rotation_group.md

-The formula (10) show a fast way to calculate the exponential map from $\so3$ to $SO(3)$, it is known as [Rodrigues' Formula](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).
+The formula (10) represents a fast way to calculate the exponential map from $\so3$ to $SO(3)$, and is known as [Rodrigues' Formula](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula).

 ### Logarithm map

-In contrast to Exponential map, using the Logarithm map can correspond a Lie algebra to a Lie group.
+In contrast to exponential map, the logarithm map corresponds a Lie algebra to a Lie group.

 The formula (10) can be wrtten as matrix: